Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Results

 where $M_{\_}$ and $R_{\rm scale}$ are the total mass and the scale length of the different components (stars, H2, and HI), respectively, and $I_n$ and $K_n$ are modified Bessel functions computed at $\alpha=1.6$ for stars and $\alpha = 0.53$ for gas \citep[c.f.][]{PS1996, Karukes2017}.

-We mass-model the \RCs\ under two scenarios that consider the maximum contribution from: (1) stellar disk, i.e. $M_{\_} = M_{\rm star}$, and (2) baryonic (stars+gas) disk, i.e. $M_{\_} = M_{\rm star}+(1.33*M_{\rm HI})+M_{\rm H2}$, details are compiled in Appendix~\ref{sec:mass-models}.
-Figure~\ref{fig:Mass-models-1} and \ref{fig:Mass-models-2}, provides a few examples of mass-modeled RCs.
-We compare these \RCs\ with their fiducial values, i.e., velocity profile derived directly from the photometric stellar and gas masses discussed in Section~\ref{sec:Mbar}.
-In Figure~\ref{fig:MM-best-param}, we present a comparison between the fiducial (i.e., masses from photometry) and the mass-modelled stellar and baryonic masses in the case of maximum stellar disk and maximum baryonic disk scenarios (upper and lower panels, respectively).
-When considering the maximum stellar disk, we observe that fitting the \RCs\ requires stellar masses that are twice the values obtained from photometric measurements for the majority of the sample.
+We mass-modeled the \RCs\ under two scenarios that consider the maximum contribution from (1) the stellar disk, i.e., $M_{\_} = M_{\rm star}$, and (2) baryonic (stars+gas) disk, i.e., $M_{\_} = M_{\rm star}+(1.33*M_{\rm HI})+M_{\rm H2}$, details are compiled in Appendix~\ref{sec:mass-models}.
+Figures~\ref{fig:Mass-models-1} and \ref{fig:Mass-models-2} provide a few examples of mass-modeled RCs.
+We compare these \RCs\ with their fiducial (fid) values, i.e., velocity profile derived directly from the photometric stellar and gas masses discussed in Section~\ref{sec:Mbar}.
+In Figure~\ref{fig:MM-best-param}, we present a comparison between the fiducial (i.e., masses from photometry) and the mass-modeled stellar and baryonic masses in the case of maximum stellar disk and maximum baryonic disk scenarios (upper and lower panels, respectively).
+When considering the maximum stellar disk, we observed that fitting the \RCs\ requires stellar masses that are twice the values obtained from photometric measurements for the majority of the sample.
 This finding strongly suggests the requirement of an additional gas component at \hz, which we incorporate in the maximum baryonic disk scenario.
-However, as illustrated in the bottom panel of Figure~\ref{fig:MM-best-param}, even after including the gas component, 50\% of the sample still demands baryonic masses that are a factor of two higher than their fiducial values.
+However, as illustrated in the bottom panel of Figure~\ref{fig:MM-best-param}, even after including the gas component, more than 50\% of the sample still demands baryonic masses that are a factor of two higher than their fiducial values.
 Such values are unrealistic to obtain within the range of observed uncertainties.
 That is, with a large sample of 263 galaxies, we are unable to rule out the presence of dark matter halos at \hz.